ark1234/NeurIPS2023-InfoCD/README.md

 ## Acknowledgement

-Code is borrowed from SeedFormer, HyperCD loss can be found in loss_utils.py, This loss can be easily implement to other networks such as PointAttN and CP-Net.
+Code is borrowed from SeedFormer, InfoCD loss can be found in loss_utils.py, This loss can be easily implement to other networks such as PointAttN and CP-Net.

 ## Publication